Maghnie/docs/aedifion.io/security/two-factor-authentication.md

 ### Two factor authentication

 To increase security many services offer or even require a second factor for authentication \(called 2FA or TFA\), e.g. a mobile phone or a specialized USB key.
-The reasoning behind it is, that if your computer is compromised due to malware, or that somehow an attacker has acquired your login credentials, he still cannot access the service, because he does not have your second factor.
+The reasoning behind it is that if your computer is compromised due to malware, or that somehow an attacker has acquired your login credentials, he still cannot access the service, because he does not have your second factor.

 aedifion's authentication method allows an easy setup of a second factor via a mobile phone.
 Recommended mobile applications to use are FreeOTP+ or Google Authenticator.
 This tutorial will show you how to setup two-factor authentication with FreeOTP.